manologonz/simple-nodejs-server/README.md

 Is a simple Node.js server that uses three routes:

 * "/" the main route that contains a message and a form.
-* "/users" contains a list of random hardcoded usernames.
+* "/users" contains a list of random hard-coded usernames.
-* "/create-user" this routes parse the data from the form and display the input into the terminal.
+* "/create-user" this route parses the data from the form and logs the input into the terminal.